 When the afternoon sun is beating down and main piazzas are packed with tour groups, duck into the quieter museums included in your upgraded pass.

-The Museo Archeologico, Spezieria di Santa Fina, and Galleria d’Arte Moderna offer a peaceful escape from crowds and heat, and you’ll virtually have these stunning spaces to yourself.
+We visited The Museo Archeologico, Spezieria di Santa Fina, and Galleria d’Arte Moderna after our lunch, and we were greeted with a peaceful escape from the crowds and heat.
+We almost had these stunning spaces to ourself, and it was only 4 euros extra!
+Definitely worth it!

 Walk A Section Of Via Francigena